 - Protect stockpiles by storing under a roof, impermeable tarp, or plastic sheeting

 - Prevent erosion by implementing soil stabilization practices such as mulching and temporary seeding

-Public Awareness and Outreach
+Public Awareness & Outreach

 As part of the Stormwater Public Outreach and Awareness for the NPDES permit, DPW Engineering Division staff members participate in town events such as the Community Farmers Market and National Night Out.
-Staff Members also give presentation at schools and to community groups.
-If you have opportunities for the staff to speak or set up our Stormwater Public Display Booth, please contact us and will be happy to take part.
+Staff Members also give presentations at schools and to community groups.
+If you have opportunities for the staff to speak or set up our Stormwater Public Display Booth, please contact us, and will be happy to take part.

 Take Our Stormwater Quiz!

-Take a short quiz/survey and test your knowledge about Stormwater and Stormwater Funding in the Town of Tewksbury, MA
+Take a short quiz / survey and test your knowledge about Stormwater and Stormwater Funding in the Town of Tewksbury, MA.

 Northern Middlesex Stormwater Collaborative

-The Town of Tewksbury, along with 13 other neighboring communities, is part of the Northern Middlesex Stormwater Collaborative (NMSC), which is a regional stormwater collaborative that undertakes many of the public education, procurement, management and administrative tasks necessary for managing Stormwater in the Northern Middlesex region.
+The Town of Tewksbury, along with 13 other neighboring communities, is part of the Northern Middlesex Stormwater Collaborative (NMSC), which is a regional stormwater collaborative that undertakes many of the public education, procurement, management, and administrative tasks necessary for managing Stormwater in the Northern Middlesex region.

-Please View the Stormwater Public Service Announcement Video:
+View the Stormwater Public Service Announcement Video